-The size of the normal form representation grows exponentially in the number of players.
-This is problematic when games involve large numbers of players: it is unreasonable to imagine even writing down such games in the normal form.
+We consider the problem of computing a sample correlated equilibrium [Aumann, 1974; Aumann, 1987] given a finite, simultaneous-move game.
+It is known that correlated equilibria of a game can be formulated as probability distributions over pure strategy profiles satisfying certain linear constraints.
+The resulting linear feasibility program has size polynomial in the size of the normal form representation of the game.
+However, the size of the normal form representation grows exponentially in the number of players.
+This is problematic when games involve large numbers of players.
 Fortunately, most large games of practical interest have highly-structured payoff functions, and thus it is possible to represent them compactly.
-Intuitively, this helps to explain why people are able to reason about these games in the first place: we understand the payoffs in terms of simple relationships rather than in terms of enormous lookup tables.
-A line of research thus exists to look for compact game representations that are able to succinctly describe structured games, including work on graphical games [Kearns et al., 2001] and action-graph games [Bhat & Leyton-Brown, 2004; Jiang et al., 2011].
-Thus another important desirable property for an algorithm for solution concept computation is its ability to work with compact representations of games.
-The previously mentioned algorithm for CE no longer runs in polynomial time when the input is a compactly represented game, since the size of the linear feasibility program for CE can be exponential in the input size; furthermore, since a solution vector of such a linear feasibility program (i.e., a CE) has an exponential number of components, specifying such a CE can require an exponential amount of storage space.
+A line of research thus exists to look for compact game representations that are able to succinctly describe structured games, including work on graphical games [Kearns et al., 2001] and action-graph games [Bhat & Leyton-Brown, 2004; Jiang et al., 2010].
+But now the size of the linear feasibility program for CE can be exponential in the size of compact representation; furthermore a CE can require exponential space to specify.

-The "Ellipsoid Against Hope" algorithm [Papadimitriou, 2005; Papadimitriou & Roughgarden, 2008] is a polynomial-time method for identifying a (polynomial-size representation of a) CE, given a game representation satisfying two properties: polynomial type, which requires that the number of players and the number of actions for each player are bounded by polynomials in the size of the representation, and the polynomial expectation property, which requires access to a polynomial-time algorithm that computes the expected utility of any player under any mixed-strategy profile.
+The "Ellipsoid Against Hope" algorithm [Papadimitriou, 2005; Papadimitriou & Roughgarden, 2008] is a polynomial-time method for identifying a (polynomial-size representation of a) CE, given a game representation with polynomial type and satisfying the polynomial expectation property.
 Many existing compact game representations (including graphical games, symmetric games, congestion games, polymatrix games and action-graph games) satisfy these properties.
-This important result extends CE's attractive computational properties to the case of compactly represented games; note in contrast that the problem of finding a Nash equilibrium remains computationally difficult for many of the same compact game representations [Goldberg & Papadimitriou, 2006; Jiang et al., 2011].
+This important result extends CE's attractive computational properties to the case of compactly represented games; note in contrast that the problem of finding a Nash equilibrium is PPAD-hard for normal form games [Chen & Deng, 2006; Daskalakis & Papadimitriou, 2005] as well as for certain compact game representations [Goldberg & Papadimitriou, 2006; Jiang et al., 2010].

 At a high level, the Ellipsoid Against Hope algorithm works by solving an infeasible dual LP (D) using the ellipsoid method (exploiting the existence of a separation oracle), and arguing that the LP (D') formed by the generated cutting planes must also be infeasible.
 Solving the dual of this latter LP (which has polynomial size) yields a CE, which is represented as a mixture of the product distributions generated by the separation oracle.

-1.1 Recent Uncertainty About the Complexity of Exact CE
+1.1 Recent uncertainty about the complexity of exact CE

 In a recent paper, Stein, Parrilo and Ozdaglar [2010] raised two interrelated concerns about the Ellipsoid Against Hope algorithm.
 First, they identified a symmetric 3-player, 2-action game with rational utilities on which the algorithm can fail to compute an exact CE.
 Indeed, they showed that the same problem arises on this game for a whole class of related algorithms.
 Specifically, if an algorithm (a) outputs a rational solution, (b) outputs a convex combination of product distributions, and (c) outputs a convex combination of symmetric product distributions when the game is symmetric, then that algorithm fails to find an exact CE on their game, because the only CE of their game that satisfies properties (b) and (c) has irrational probabilities.
-This implies that any algorithm for exact rational CE must violate (b) or (c).
+This implies that any algorithm for exact rational CE must violate either (b) or (c).